Asset Giant

 See how customers, jobs and equipment connect, so you can answer 'what's on this job?' instantly.

-Asset Giant joins the three together in a simple, intuitive chain, so you can travel from a customer, to the job you’re doing for them, to the exact equipment on that job — and back again.
-The questions that used to require cross-referencing three systems become a single click.
+Asset Giant joins customers, jobs and equipment into one simple chain, so you travel from a client, to their job, to the exact kit on that job — and back.
+What used to mean cross-referencing three systems becomes a single click.

 Diagram — a clear flow showing that a Client has Projects, and a Project has Assets assigned to it.